 Using more than one word space at a time.

 Using tabs and tab stops instead of tables.

 Using carriage returns to insert vertical space.

-Using alphabet characters as substitutes for real math symbols.
+Using alphabetic characters as substitutes for real math symbols.

-Making rules and borders out of repeated characters.
+Making rules and borders out of repeated alphabetic characters.

 Abusing all caps.